In this article we talk about the different causes of hearing loss, their different characteristics and what you can do about them.

 Conditions affecting the hearing bones

-Otosclerosis is the most common cause of hearing loss in young people.
+Otosclerosis is a cause of hearing loss in young people.
 It mainly affects the third of the three bones in the middle ear (the stapes).
 It causes gradual hearing loss.
 Treatments include hearing aids and surgery.
 See the separate leaflet called Otosclerosis for more details

 Causes of sensorineural hearing loss: the cochlea

-If you ever have ringing in your ears or dull hearing after listening to music, it was too loud; many musicians now wear ear filters to protect their hearing.
+If you have ever experienced ringing in your ears or dull hearing after listening to music, it was too loud.
+Many musicians also now wear ear filters to protect their hearing whilst playing.

 Other causes of cochlear damage

 The cochlea can be damaged by a severe head injury.
-Such trauma can also disrupt the tiny ear bones (the ossicles) and cause hearing loss that way.
-The cochlea can be damaged by a cholesteatoma (see above).
+Such trauma can also disrupt the tiny ear bones (the ossicles).
+Both mechanisms can cause hearing loss..

 Some infections may damage the hearing nerves and/or the cochlea.
 These include measles, mumps, bacterial and viral meningitis and tuberculosis.
 The zoster virus, which causes shingles, can affect the hearing nerves.
-In all of these cases the resulting loss of hearing can be permanent.
+In all of these cases the resulting hearing loss can be permanent.

 The cochlea is also vulnerable to damage by poisonous substances (toxins).
 This includes some medicines which can damage the hearing.
-Certain antibiotics are known to carry a risk of this but they may still be used where nothing else will work, particularly if life is at risk.
-The small risk of hearing nerve damage is felt to be outweighed by the need for the medicine.
-One example is gentamicin, an antibiotic which is invaluable in severe infections by particular germs (bacteria), especially in babies.
-Any baby who is treated with gentamicin will automatically have a hearing nerve testing once they have recovered from the infection.
+Certain antibiotics are known to carry a risk of this but they may still be used where nothing else will work, particularly if a person's life is at risk.
+The small risk of hearing nerve damage is outweighed by the need for the medicine.
+One example is gentamicin, an antibiotic which is used in severe infections by particular germs (bacteria), especially in babies.
+A baby who is treated with gentamicin may require a hearing nerve test once they have recovered from the infection.

-Ménière's disease causes attacks of dizziness and tinnitus, as well as hearing loss.
+Ménière's disease causes attacks of vertigo, tinnitus and hearing loss.
 See the separate leaflet called Ménière's Disease for more details.

 Causes of sensorineural hearing loss: the auditory nerve and the brain